-If I had his ear, the first thing I’d suggest to Carey is to fire the guy that’s coaching him.
+If we had his ear, the first thing we’d suggest to Carey is to fire the guy that’s coaching him.
 For one thing, weight loss isn’t the road to reversing Type 2 diabetes; it’s just a signpost along the way.

 Now, mix in a little moderate physical activity

 Climbing off the couch definitely will enhance this process.
-But 45 minutes of intense cardio is extreme and unnecessary -- unless you just love running.
-If you don’t (and I only know a few folks past 50 who do), a daily 20-minute walk – or some yoga, dance lessons, gardening, stationary cycling, swimming, etc. -- is sufficient to stoke your metabolic furnace.
+But 45 minutes of intense cardio is extreme and unnecessary — unless you just love running.
+If you don’t (and we only know a few folks past 50 who do), a daily 20-minute walk – or some yoga, dance lessons, gardening, stationary cycling, swimming, etc. — is sufficient to stoke your metabolic furnace.

 First, the more muscle we have, the greater our basal metabolic rate (this means the number of calories we burn at rest).
 Second, muscle cells are much more sensitive to insulin than fat cells, so they require less of the hormone to get glucose inside where it can be burned for fuel.
 In a nutshell, more muscle means less glucose in the blood – and a reduced need for insulin.